fesalfayed/CAP_3764_2025_Fall_Team_1/README.md

 We're trying to figure out what factors lead to better sales rankings so sellers can improve their product listings.

+### Research Question Type: Predictive Analysis

+**Question**: Can we predict Amazon product sales performance (BSR) using image quality metrics combined with product features?

+**Approach**: Regression modeling (not causal inference)

+**Rationale**: This is an observational study using existing marketplace data.
+We're building predictive models to identify relationships between visual metrics and sales outcomes, but cannot establish causation without controlled experiments.

 ## Background

 Amazon has millions of products, so it's really competitive for sellers.
 The Best Seller Rank (BSR) tells you how well a product is selling - lower numbers mean better sales.
 If we can understand what drives BSR, it could help: